 Why is it important to look after your lungs?

 For more information please see our guide to looking after your lungs.

 To find out more about how the Healthy Lung Programme is already supporting local people, click on this short film:

 The University of Liverpool & Queen Mary University of London have produced a Preliminary Report into the impact of the Healthy Lung Programme which you can access here.

-You can also download an independent evaluation into the impact of the Healthy Lung events here.
+You can also download the independent evaluation reports into the impact of the Healthy Lung events here: